0xSpaceShard/starknet-devnet/README.md

 ## Development - Testing

+### Prerequisites

+Some tests require the `anvil` command, so you need to [install Foundry](https://book.getfoundry.sh/getting-started/installation).
+The `anvil` command might not be usable by tests if you run them using VS Code's `Run Test` button available just above the test case.
+Either run tests using a shell which has foundry/anvil in `PATH`, or modify the BackgroundAnvil Command to specify `anvil` by its path on your system.

 To ensure that integration tests pass, be sure to have run `cargo build --release` or `cargo run --release` prior to testing.
-This builds the production target used in integration tests, so spawning Background Devnet won't time out.
+This builds the production target used in integration tests, so spawning BackgroundDevnet won't time out.

+### Execution

 Run all tests using all available CPUs with: